bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/22-ios.png"/>
 </p><br>

+The only limitation on mobile platforms is the browsers do not support sharing of the mobile screen (though you can view another user's screen share).

 It's worth emphasizing that the same HTML5 client runs across desktop, laptop, chromebook, iOS, and Android devices.
 This gives us a single code base to enhance, localize, and innovate without the multiple code bases.

 ## Designed for online learning